Rioland/logistics/README.md

-# :rocket:Zipu-Logistics-App
+# :rocket:Logistics-App
 A Flutter project .

 ## Getting Started

-This project is currently in a starting point for ZIPU application.
+This project is currently in middle of the sea.

 **Packages we are using:**